zenml-io/zenml/docs/book/stacks-and-components/component-guide/model-deployers/mlflow.md

 * `model_name`: The name of the model that is deployed in case of model registry the name must be a valid registered model name.
 * `model_version`: The version of the model that is deployed in case of model registry the version must be a valid registered model version.
-* `silent_daemon`: set to True to suppress the output of the daemon (i.e. redirect stdout and stderr to /dev/null).
-If False, the daemon output will be redirected to a logfile.
+* `silent_daemon`: set to True to suppress the output of the daemon (i.e., redirect stdout and stderr to /dev/null).
+If False, the daemon output will be redirected to a log file.
-* `blocking`: set to True to run the service the context of the current process and block until the service is stopped instead of running the service as a daemon process.
+* `blocking`: set to True to run the service in the context of the current process and block until the service is stopped instead of running the service as a daemon process.
 Useful for operating systems that do not support daemon processes.
 * `model_uri`: The URI of the model to be deployed.
 This can be a local file path, a run ID, or a model name and version.
 * `workers`: The number of workers to be used by the MLflow prediction server.
 * `mlserver`: If True, the MLflow prediction server will be started as a MLServer instance.